paulilab/paulilab.github.io/_pages/research.md

 {% include figure
   url='/assets/img/research/figGallery.jpg'
   alt='Gallery of pictures from lab'
-    description='Figure 2: Gallery of pictures from the Pauli lab.'
+    description='             Figure 2: Gallery of pictures from the Pauli lab.'
 %}